Posted on Sunday, October 1st, 2023 at 9:00 am

 • Check their breathing.
 See if you can see their chest moving up and down or feel their breath on your skin.

-• Move the person over on their side, with their head tilted back so their tongue doesn’t block their airway.
+• Put them in a recovery position.
+Move the person over on their side, tilt their head back so their tongue to keep the airway open.

 Once emergency services personnel have had a chance to assess the unresponsive patient, you will have a better understanding of what is going on and what you might need to do next.
 According to an article in Sleep, sleep-wake disorders are a common side-effect of traumatic brain injuries.
 Since traumatic brain injuries are a frequent cause of coma, there is a possibility that a coma patient will need to seek help with sleep issues after coming out of the coma.